storj/briskitall/test/e2e/README.md

     ETH[0x4354d30f214b930e153ddaa6bac05ed210b8fd19e7c5e0abc351be559780bb10]: Confirmed ✅
     MultiSig contract address: 0x7A35a1584FDD8c88B0Fe60f21199CF6eEeCAA0fe

-For convenience, you can export the BRISKATALL_MULTISIG_CONTRACT_ADDRESS variable with the contract address outputted by the deploy command.
-Alternatively you can pass it via the --multisig-contract-address flag to all commands that need it:
+For convenience, you can export the `BRISKATALL_MULTISIG_CONTRACT_ADDRESS` variable with the contract address output by the deploy command.
+Alternatively you can pass it via the `--multisig-contract-address` flag to all commands that need it:

     $ export BRISKITALL_MULTISIG_CONTRACT_ADDRESS=0x7A35a1584FDD8c88B0Fe60f21199CF6eEeCAA0fe